-The highly specific traits that are selectively bred in to dogs can come at a huge disadvantage to their health.
+The highly specific traits that are selectively bred into dogs can come at a huge disadvantage to their health.
 Not only can the lack of genetic diversity within the gene pool lead to hereditary health problems, dogs that are bred with deliberately accentuated physical features can suffer from their unnatural physical form.
-For example, bulldogs and other ‘flat faced’ breeds can suffer from breathing problems, while large dogs commonly suffer from bone tumors due to their excessive body weight.
+For example, bulldogs and other ‘flat-faced’ breeds can suffer from breathing problems, while large dogs commonly suffer from bone tumors due to their excess body weight.

 Plants and Livestock

 Almost all of the food consumed by modern humans has been selectively bred over thousands of years.
 Around 10,000 years ago when humans began living in permanent or semi-permanent settlements, they started to cultivate their own crops and herd flocks of livestock for the first time.
 Humans originally selected fruits and vegetables for qualities such as large size and sweetness unconsciously; the seeds of plants with the desirable qualities would have been given the chance to germinate through human consumption and cultivated within their latrines (toilets).
 Over time, other favorable qualities, such as oil content, seedlessness, and fleshy texture were all altered, leaving many human-cultivated fruit and vegetables unrecognizable against their wild counterparts.
 The same process occurred with domesticated animals such as sheep (bred for thicker wool), chickens (considerably larger than their wild ancestors), and cattle (bred for more muscle mass or increased milk yield).